This guide will show you how to change the search engine in Microsoft Edge.

 - Open Microsoft Edge on your computer.

-) located in the top-right corner of the browser window.
-This opens the main menu. - Select “Settings” from the dropdown menu.
+- Click the three horizontal dots (…) (also known as three dots) located in the top-right corner of the browser window.
+This opens the main settings menu.

 - In the Settings menu (usually on the left sidebar), click on “Privacy, Search and Services“.